TingFf/PicoCTF/ReverseEngineering/FactCheck/README.md

 ## Comment
-1. The type of challenge that relates to getting the flag before its gets erase.
+1. Type of challenge that relates to getting the flag before its gets erase.
 2. Since the challenge is quite straightforward, I have only document the part when I debug using gdb.
 In addition, analysing the decompiled code documented as I find it useful.

 ## Challenge Overview